 Are you having trouble getting paid for your goods or services?
 Do you need some new ideas to collect outstanding account receivables?
 Resources and services are available to help you with this important task.

-Canada Business has helpful information on how to get paid by your customers
+The Business Development Bank of Canada (BDC) has helpful information on how to get paid by your customers

 You should give your customer a letter outlining how much they owe, when it was due, and warning them that if they don't pay by a specific date, you will be sending it to a collection agency or taking the appropriate legal action.

 Should I hire a Collection Agency?
 Where do I find one?

 If you do not wish to launch a legal proceeding through the Small Claims Court, you could recover your money by hiring a collection agency.
 Agents’ fees for service are often a percentage of the outstanding debt they collect.
 You should be able to find a list of collection agencies at the Yellow Pages website.